rtoal/ple/ts/README.md

 tsc
 ```

 This compiles each of the `.ts` files in this folder into `.js` files which are written to a subfolder called `dist`.
+(We’ve tested them with Typescript 5.8.0.)
 You can then switch to that folder and run any of the programs like so:

 ```
 node triple.js